developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless LAN Configuration - Bands

-This Managed Configuration allows an Administrator using an EMM to configure the frequency *Bands* that on which the WLAN subsystem will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the frequency *Bands* on which the WLAN subsystem will operate on a Zebra Android device.

 This Managed Configuration supports the following values: